tnathu-ai/XML-preprocessing-job-ad/README.md

-# Data Parsing, Cleansing and Integration - job advertisement data
+# XML and CSV Data Parsing, Cleansing and Integration - job advertisement data

 Nowadays there are many job hunting websites including seek.com, Azuna.com, etc. These job hunting sites all manage a job search system, where job hunters could search for relevant jobs based on keywords, salary,